jlmelville/sneer/docs/exported-data.md

 The names you can ask for are:

+* `pcost` - The final `cost`, decomposed into the sum of *n* values, with *n* being the number of points.
+Be aware that these individual components don't have to be positive, e.g. if the cost function is a divergence.
+For the `pca` method, the `mmds` cost function is used.
 * `x` - input coordinates after [Preprocessing](preprocessing.html) and column
   filtering.
 * `dx` - input distance matrix.
 Calculated if not present.
 Note that this of